Brain Tumor - Types, Causes & Symptoms

 Brain Tumor Symptoms & Diagnosis

 See your doctor as soon as possible if you experience brain tumor symptoms, such as:

 - Deep, persistent, recurring headaches

 - Lack of coordination

 Your physician may request a neurological examination, brain scan and biopsy to help diagnose your condition.

 Treating Brain Tumors

-If you receive a brain tumor diagnosis, a Cottage Health neurologist may recommend one or more of these treatments:
+If you receive a brain tumor diagnosis, your brain tumor care team may recommend one or more of these treatments:

 Types of Brain Tumors